Mango Coconut Chia Pudding

 A creamy, tropical, and nutrient-packed breakfast or dessert.
 This easy vegan chia pudding is made with a rich, smooth blend of mango, coconut cream, and plant-based yogurt for a luxuriously thick texture.
 It's naturally sweetened and perfect for meal prep.

 This easy chia pudding, mango recipe comes together in about 260 minutes and serves 3.
 It's perfect for all year cooking, weeknight dinners, meal prep, and anyone exploring a more plant-forward kitchen.
-Every step is tested and the ingredients are easy to find — no fancy substitutes, no animal products, just bold vegan flavor.
+If you love this style of cooking, you'll also want to try our creamy vegan no-bake blueberry cheesecake next.

 Prep